domasles/concept-cars/src/_posts/2023-07-11-chevrolet-volt.md

 | ------------------------- | --------------------- | --------------------- |
 ```
 Judging from the specs, we can see a slight downgrade in terms of acceleration and horsepower.
 Overall, the production Volt managed to keep up pretty well.\
-Yes, the Volt can go only up to 105 km on one charge and reach 160 km/h, which makes it impossible to go on a trip with this car.
+Yes, the Volt can only reach up to 160 km/h, which makes it impossible to go on a trip with this car.
 It's slow, it can't go far, yuck!
 It was never meant to be a car for long trips and rather a city car though, so it's kind of forgiven.
 But besides that, there are quite a lot of known issues, like electric system problems, engine related problems and failures in the brakes system.
 Not something anyone would like to have in their car.

 #### Verdict and Recap